-The Angilak Property was acquired from Kaminak, a related party, through the reorganization transaction (Note 1).
+The Angilak Property was acquired from Kaminak, formerly a related party with common directors and officers, through the reorganization transaction (Note 1).
 The Angilak Property is comprised of a central Inuit Owned Land parcel surrounded by adjacent and contiguous mineral claims on Federal Crown lands in Nunavut.

-Kaminak signed an Exploration Agreement ("EA") with Nunavut Tunngavik Inc. ("NTI") whereby Kaminak was granted a 100% interest in the minerals within privately owned Inuit Owned Lands.
+Kaminak originally signed an Exploration Agreement ("EA") with Nunavut Tunngavik Inc. ("NTI") whereby Kaminak was granted a 100% interest in the minerals within privately owned Inuit Owned Lands.
 This parcel is located directly adjacent to Kaminak's "Angilak (formerly Yathkyed) IOCG Project" which is comprised of staked claims located on Federal Crown land.

-In order to keep the Inuit Owned Lands in good standing, Kivallig has or will complete the following:
+In order to keep the Inuit Owned Lands in good standing, Kivalliq has or will complete the following: